 B. Scope of Business Collected Under This Statistical Plan

-The data for this statistical plan is the individual ordinary life line of business.
-Such business is to include direct written business issued in the U.S., and all values should be prior to any reinsurance ceded.
-Therefore, reinsurance assumed from a ceding company shall be excluded from data collection to avoid double-counting of experience submitted by an issuer and by its reinsurers; however, assumption reinsurance of an individual ordinary life line of business, where the assuming company is legally responsible for all benefits and claims paid, shall be included within the scope of this statistical plan.
-The ordinary life line of business does not include separate lines of business, such as SI/GI, worksite, individually solicited group life, direct response, final expense, pre-need, home service, credit life and COLI/ BOLI/charity-owned life insurance (CHOLI).
-Each company is to submit data for in-force and terminated life insurance policies that are within the scope defined in Section 2.B except:
+The scope of data to be collected under this statistical plan is individual ordinary life line of business.

+Included in scope:

+Direct written business issued in the U.S.;

+Assumption reinsurance of an individual ordinary life line of business, where the assuming company is legally responsible for all benefits and claims paid;

+Policies issued as conversions from term or group contracts;

+Term/paid up riders or additional amounts of insurance purchased through dividend options; and

+Terminations (both death and non-death).

+Not included in scope:

+Separate lines of business, such as SI/GI, worksite, individually solicited group life, direct response, final expense, pre-need, home service, credit life and COLI/BOLI/charity-owned life insurance (CHOLI);

+Reinsurance assumed from a ceding company, to avoid double-counting of experience submitted by an issuer and by its reinsurers;

+Policies that cover more than two lives on the base policy segment; and

+Child term riders.

+Each company is to submit data for policies in scope, except:

 i.
 For policies issued before Jan.
 1, 1990, companies may certify that submitting data presents a hardship due to fields not readily available in their systems/databases or legacy computer systems that continue to be used for older issued policies and differ from computer systems for newer issued policies.